JamesWoolfenden/terraform-aws-artifactory-ecs/README.md

 ## TODO

-The template works as is but to use if you use it in production you will need to:
+The template works as is, but if you use it in production you will need to (apart from getting a licence for JFrog...):

 - update the configuration of the container to support RDS and S3/EFS.
 I have included the disabled Terraform (.txt extension) to support this.
 - add the licence at launch time